-Note: For updated UNIX system requirements and installation procedures, please refer to the QALoad Installation and Configuration Guide.
-You can access this guide by clicking
+For information about installing UNIX Players, please refer to the QALoad Installation and Configuration Guide.

-Start>Programs>Compuware>QALoad>Documentation>Installation and Configuration Guide.
+You can access this guide by clicking Start>All Program s>Compuware>QALoad>Documentation>Installation Guide.

 Transferring Scripts to a UNIX Player

 Normally, the appropriate script is automatically uploaded from the QALoad Conductor to the Players and compiled at runtime.
 However, if it is ever necessary to manually transfer a script, use the procedure that follows.